BaileyAndrew/antGLasso-Implementation/README.md

 We investigate performance on two datasets - the 'Duck Dataset', using the same experiment as described in the original BiGLasso paper, and the 'Mouse Dataset', using the same experiment as described in the scBiGLasso paper.

+### Summary

+Real data often comes in a single sample.
+For simpler problems like COIL, this does not pose an issue.
+However, the drawbacks of this method do become apparent when we look at a more complicated single-sample dataset.

 ### COIL Dataset

 We would expect each frame to be conditionally dependent on nearby frames, manifesting in a precision matrix that hugs the diagonal.